sarajmedhat/typescriptproject/README.md

     }
     return split[0];
 }
 Here, we are using our parser to build a tuple where the first parameter states whether or not the tag was present, and the second parameter contains the text without the tag if the tag was present.
 If the markdown tag was present in our string, we call the Accept method on our Visitable implementation.

+Here, we are using our parser to build a tuple where the first parameter states whether or not the tag was present, and the second parameter contains the text without the tag if the tag was present.
+If the markdown tag was present in our string, we call the Accept method on our Visitable implementation

+class ParseChainHandler extends Handler<ParseElement> {
+    private readonly visitable : IVisitable = new Visitable();
+    protected CanHandle(request: ParseElement): boolean {
+        let split = new LineParser().Parse(request.CurrentLine, this.tagType);
+        if (split[0]){
+            request.CurrentLine = split[1];
+            this.visitable.Accept(this.visitor, request, this.document);
+        }
+        return split[0];
+    }
+    constructor(private readonly document : IMarkdownDocument,
+        private readonly tagType : string,
+        private readonly visitor : IVisitor) {
+        super();
+    }
+}

 We have a special case that we need to handle.
 We know that the paragraph has no tag associated with it—if there are no matches through the rest of the chain, by default, it's a paragraph.